esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Windows

-In order to process information as it arrives, the application can define a _window size_ (smaller than the _transaction size_.
-Every time the DMA has finished sending that given amount of information will trigger an interrupt through the PLIC.
+In order to process information as it arrives, the application can define a _window size_ (smaller than the _transaction size_).
+Every time the DMA has finished sending that amount of information, it will trigger an interrupt through the PLIC.

 > :warning: If the window size is a multiple of the transaction size, upon finishing the transaction there will be first an interrupt for the whole transaction (through the FIC), and then an interrupt for the window (through the PLIC, which is slower).